Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Summary and conclusions

-We identify the time of maximum detectability to be around two hours post-merger for current GW instruments, and roughly three hours for future GW detectors due to cosmological redshift.
-In the near term, a first detection is most likely in the ``trapped zone'' configuration, requiring pointed X-ray instruments such as SVOM/MXT or Einstein Probe/FXT.
-For more distant events, we emphasize the need for synergy between small FoV focussing telescopes and wide-field monitors -- a role expected to be fulfilled by THESEUS.
-These times of maximum detectability were reported for the first time, and are particularly interesting for a millisecond magnetar detection prospect, where the time to process the GW alert and to point instruments to the correct localization is critical.
-We place moderate constraints on EoS–magnetic field combinations capable of explaining the longest-duration X-ray emissions.
-Our results indicate that optimal millisecond magnetar detectability occurs for a magnetic field of $\sim 7.5 \times 10^{14}$~G at one to three hours after the merger.
-These results help better understand the emission of the millisecond magnetar and reveal that the detection of its spin-down emission may already be within reach.
+We identified the time of maximum detectability to be about two hours post merger for current GW instruments and roughly three hours for future GW detectors because of cosmological redshift.
+In the near term, a first detection is most likely in the trapped-zone configuration, requiring pointed X-ray instruments such as SVOM/MXT or EP/FXT.
+For more distant events, we emphasize the need for synergy between focusing telescopes with a small FOV and wide-field monitors.
+This role is expected to be fulfilled by THESEUS.
+These times of maximum detectability were reported for the first time and are particularly interesting for the prospect of detecting a millisecond magnetar, where the time to process the GW alert and to point instruments to the correct localization is critical.
+We placed moderate constraints on EoS–magnetic field combinations capable of explaining long-duration X-ray emission.
+In particular, magnetars with field strengths of $10^{16}$~G can account for X-ray plateaus lasting $\gtrsim 30$ minutes only if they are stable, which in turn requires a stiff EoS.
+Our results indicate, on the other hand, that the best millisecond magnetar detectability occurs for magnetic fields of $\sim 7.5 \times 10^{14}$~G, which should be observable from the start of observations (i.e., one hour after merger), whereas lower-field magnetars ($\sim 10^{14}$~G) would only become detectable hours after the merger.
+These results help us to better understand the emission of the millisecond magnetar and reveal that the detection of its spin-down emission may already be within reach.
 This motivates further theoretical and observational efforts, as the first millisecond magnetar detection would be a significant advancement in the fields of merger, GRBs, and NS physics.

-\section{Appendix}
+\begin{appendix}